-In the last three years, students have pursued graduate work in civil, structural, or environmental engineering, and engineering or construction management at Carnegie Mellon, Columbia University, Stanford, University of California at Berkeley, Colorado State, MIT, Dartmouth, North Carolina State University, Northwestern, Clemson, Tufts, University of Massachusetts, Michigan Technological University, University of Washington, University of West Indies (Trinidad), Villanova University, Virginia Polytechnic Institute and State University.
+In recent years, students have pursued graduate work in civil, structural, or environmental engineering, and engineering or construction management at Carnegie Mellon, Columbia University, Stanford, University of California at Berkeley, Colorado State, MIT, Dartmouth, North Carolina State University, Northwestern, Clemson, Tufts, University of Massachusetts, Michigan Technological University, University of Washington, University of West Indies (Trinidad), Villanova University, Virginia Polytechnic Institute and State University.
 Students were also studying architecture and historic preservation at the University of Pennsylvania, and biomedical engineering at Drexel University.

-Graduates in the last three years have accepted engineering and management trainee positions at Boucher and James, Bohler Engineering, Clark Construction, Cintas Corp., Dewberry, Pennoni Associates, Turner Construction, Con Edison, Langan Engineering & Environmental Services, Boswell Engineering, Cherry Weber & Associates, F.X.
+Graduates in the last three years have accepted engineering and management trainee positions at Boucher and James, Bohler Engineering, Clark Construction, Cintas Corp., Dewberry, Pennoni Associates, Turner Construction, Tutor Perini Corporation, Con Edison, Langan Engineering & Environmental Services, Boswell Engineering, Cherry Weber & Associates, F.X.
 Browne, Inc., First Capital Engineering, Schoor DePalma Engineers, Environmental Partners Group, Whiting-Turner, Natural Resources Conservation Service, and other firms.

 Seeing a need for leaders in engineering, Anthony Giralo ’11 is now pursuing a master’s in engineering management.
 He finds unique challenges in straddling the corporate and high-tech worlds.